github/codeql/docs/ql-documentation/learn-ql/cpp/private-field-initialization.rst

 Refinement 2—excluding fields initialized by external libraries
 ---------------------------------------------------------------

 When you test the revised query, you may discover that fields from classes in external libraries are over-reported.
 This is often because a header file declares a constructor that is defined in a source file that is not analyzed (external libraries are often excluded from analysis).
 When the source code is analyzed, the snapshot is populated with a ``Constructor`` entry with no body.
-This ``constructor`` therefore contains no assignments and consequently the query reports that any fields initialized by the constructor are "uninitialized".
+This ``constructor`` therefore contains no assignments and consequently the query reports that any fields initialized by the constructor are "uninitialized."
 There is no particular reason to be suspicious of these cases, and we can exclude them from the results by defining a condition to exclude constructors that have no body:

 .. code-block:: ql